seqan/raptor/doc/tutorial/02_layout/index.md

 [HyperLogLog (HLL) sketches](http://algo.inria.fr/flajolet/Publications/FlFuGaMe07.pdf) of the input data.
 These HLL sketches are stored in a directory and will be used in computing an HIBF layout.

-We will also give a short explanation of the HLL sketches here to explain the possible parameters.
+We will also give a short explanation of the HLL sketches here to explain the possible parameters, whereby each bin is sketched individually.

 \note
 Most parameters are advanced and only need to be changed if the calculation takes significantly too long or the memory